Health and Behavior

-Janet is a 62-year-old woman who is 5 foot 7 inches tall and weighs 201 pounds.
-She has been diagnosed with type 2 diabetes and is taking Glucophage, 500 mg, twice a day.
+Janet is 62 years old, 5 feet 7 inches tall, and weighs 201 pounds.
+She has been diagnosed with type 2 diabetes and is taking metformin (Glucophage), 500 mg, twice a day.
 Today Janet is returning to the clinic for her three-month follow-up visit.
 Her A1C level from yesterday was 7.9%, and her log of blood sugar readings shows less than optimal control.

 Janet: “Well, pretty good.
 I’m not very happy about my blood sugar readings, though.” (evoked elaboration)

-Clinician: “Your blood sugar readings are not where you want them.” (rephrasing)
+Clinician: “You say your blood sugar readings are not where you want them.” (rephrasing)

 Janet: “No, they’re not!
-And I’m really upset about that because I thought I was doing pretty good with everything.” (evoked emotional elaboration)
+And I’m really upset about that because I thought I was doing pretty well with everything.” (evoked elaboration)

 Janet: “I am!
 I know it’s my fault.
 I’m having a real hard time sticking to this diet and trying to lose weight.” (evoked elaboration)